Provisdom/veja/README.md

 Use dependency `[provisdom/veja "0.2.0"]`

 Run JupyterLab using the [lein-jupyter](https://github.com/clojupyter/lein-jupyter) plug-in.
 Version 0.1.16 and above should have JupyterLab support.
-Use of older versions of Vega (Vega 2/Vega Lite 1) will require the [vega2-extension](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/vega2-extension).
+JupyterLab currently has native support for Vega 2/Vega Lite 1.
+Vega 3/Vega Lite 2 will become the default in a near-future release of JupyterLab, but until then if you want Vega 3/Vega Lite 2 support (recommended) install the vega3-extension with:

+`jupyter labextension install @jupyterlab/vega3-extension`

 The `vega*` function handles plotting for the various Vega flavors.
 It has two required arguments: `vega-type` and `vega-data`.
 `vega-data` is the Vega plot defined as EDN, following the appropriate JSON schema for `vega-type`.
 Valid values of